Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 This device is intended to be lost somewhere for long time recording.
 I've tried it for recording during two consecutive weeks without reboot, it worked.

+To what I understand, pinout for SD card must be strict on Arduino as only CS can be changed, so refer to the pinout given in the project.

 ![](https://github.com/Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/blob/main/IMG_20230103_142314.jpg)